How to Choose the Best Wedding Photographer for You

 3. Find Someone you Connect with, With a Meeting

 It’s hard to get a sense of a photographer’s personality and energy until you schedule a meeting with them.
-During the meeting, look for an honest and organized photographer that you trust and feel comfortable talking with, because that’s who will be spending the big day by your side.
-There have been plenty of times where I’ve talked to a couple and it just didn’t feel right regarding personalities or style, and that’s 100% OK.
-You are going to be spending a full day with your photographer on the most important day of your life, and a wedding photographer with a personality that matches your own is essential to the overall experience of your wedding.
+During the meeting, look for an open and honest photographer that you trust and feel comfortable talking with, because that’s who will be spending the big day by your side.
+A wedding photographer with a personality that matches your own is essential to the overall experience of your wedding, and is directly correlated to how the photos will turn out.

 After the meeting, ask yourself these questions: Did I enjoy the company of this person?
-Would my friends and family like this person?
-If so, would I invite this person to a gathering at my house?
-Your photographer should feel like a friend, not just a hired vendor.
+Can I let my guard down and be my authentic self around them?
+Your photographer should feel like a friend with your best interest at heart.

 4. Ask All your Questions

-There are so many questions you want to ask your photographer, but which will give you the most telling answers?
-Every photographer structures their business differently, and like most of my couples, this is the first time you’ve ever looked to hire a professional photographer, so there are no silly questions.
+There are so many questions you want to ask your photographer, and every photographer structures their business differently so there are no dumb questions.
 To get a good understanding for what to expect from your photographer, here are some essential questions to ask:

 When working with couples, what do you value the most?